What is Oleamide?

 History of Use for Oleamide

-Oleamide is a natural metabolite of Oleic acid and has been used in traditional Chinese medicine for sleep support.
-The first use of Oleamide in Traditional Chinese Medicine started with the Jujube fruit where its usage dates as far back as 2500 years.
+Oleamide is a natural metabolite of Oleic acid and has been used in traditional Chinese practices for sleep support.
+The first use of Oleamide in traditional Chinese practices started with the Jujube fruit where its usage dates as far back as 2500 years.
 This later sparked research in which it was found that Oleamide naturally occurs in Jujube plants.
 Further research has shown that Oleamide appears to be synthesized in humans from ammonia and oleic acid.

 Additionally, it has been determined that Oleamide is structurally similar to anandamide.
 Anecdotal reports suggest that their Oleamide experiences improved their sleep habits.